yottaawesome/cross-platform-cpp-playground/README.md

 * Install the required tools for Visual Studio on your WSL2 VM: `sudo apt install -y openssh-server build-essential gdb rsync make zip`
 * [Enable SSH on the VM](https://jmmv.dev/2022/02/wsl-ssh-access.html).
 Test locally with `ssh -p 22 <username>@localhost`.
 * Configure Visual Studio  to connect to the VM: `TOOLS > Options > Cross Platform > Connection Manager`.
-* [Install additional GCC/g++ versions if necessary](https://phoenixnap.com/kb/install-gcc-ubuntu).
+* [Install additional GCC/g++ versions if necessary](https://phoenixnap.com/kb/install-gcc-ubuntu) (I use GCC-13/g++-13).
 Update the C++ Compiler option to point to the preferred compiler (and don't forget to change the language standard and enable additional flags like `-fmodules-ts` as appropriate for your compiler).
 * You should be able to open the solution and build any one of the projects.
 If building for Linux, your WSL2 distro _needs_ to be running (you can log into it with `wsl ~` assuming you've set it as your default).

 ## Notes